wecodemore/wpstarter/docs/04-WP-Starter-Configuration.md

 }
 ```

-This also enables to have the configuration file available in a custom Composer package to require via Composer and make it available to WP Starter by pointing the file in vendor folder:
+This also enables to have the configuration file available in a custom Composer package and make it available to WP Starter by pointing the file in vendor folder:

 ```json
 {